KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/saving_and_loading.md

 ## Introduction

 Now that we have a basic text editor interface, it's time to make it do something useful.
-At the most basic, a text editor needs to be able to load files from data storage, save files that you've created/edited, and create new files.
+At the most basic, a text editor needs to be able to load files from data storage, save files that have been created/edited, and create new files.

-The KDE Frameworks provides a number of classes for working with files that make life a lot easier for developers.
+KDE Frameworks provides a number of classes for working with files that make life a lot easier for developers.
 [KIO](docs:kio) allows you to easily access files through network-transparent protocols.
-At the same time, Qt also provides standard file dialogs for opening and saving files.
+Qt also provides standard file dialogs for opening and saving files.

 ![](result.png)